-Graduate students must earn a B or better in all EDU classes.
+Graduate students must earn a "B" or better in all education (EDU) classes.

-E. Academic Integrity and the Ted Honor Code
+E. Academic integrity and the honor code

-At the beginning of every course, instructors inform students of the details of the GEP's Academic Integrity Policy, which states that students are expected to do their own work (except when cooperative projects are assigned).
-If it is demonstrated that a student has submitted work done by others or falsified information, the student's work is awarded a failing grade and the student is charged with a violation of the Academic Integrity Policy.
+At the beginning of every course, instructors inform students of the details of the GEP's academic integrity policy, which states that students are expected to do their own work (except when cooperative projects are assigned).
+If it is demonstrated that a student has submitted work completed by others or falsified information, the student's work is awarded a failing grade and the student is charged with a violation of the academic integrity policy.